Bioconductor/BBS/Doc/Prepare-Windows-Server-2019-HOWTO.md

   location from `C:\Program Files\Python38` to `C:\Python38`, then click
   on "Install".

-ALSO: You need to explicitly associate `.py` files with Python by:
+ALSO: You might need to explicitly associate `.py` files with Python.
+To test whether the association works, go to `C:\Python38\Tools\demo` in the File Explorer, and double click on `hanoi`.
+If the program starts, then all is fine.
+If not:
-- Double-clicking on a `.py` file.
 - A popup window will ask you: How do you want to open this type of file (`.py`)?
 Make sure the "Always use this app to open .py files" box is checked.
 Click on "More apps".